 Institutions that wish to nominate a student-athlete must do so through an online nomination process.
-To receive more information or access the online form and submit a nomination, go to ncaa.org.
+For more information or access the online form and submit a nomination, go to ncaa.org.

-Section 6 • Fan Travel
+Section 5 • Fan Travel

-NCAA Travel provides an easy and affordable way for family and fans to follow their favorite student-athlete(s) and team(s) as they participate in NCAA championships competition.
-Travel arrangements completed through NCAA Travel help support NCAA student-athletes.
-Please direct your fans to NCAA.com/travel to search and book online hotel, car and air travel, all in one easy transaction.
+Through support from Marriott International as the Official Hotel Partner of the NCAA, NCAA championships are pleased to provide easy and affordable accommodations for family and fans to follow their favorite student-athlete(s) and team(s) as they participate in NCAA championships competition.
+Travel arrangements completed through Marriott and NCAA Travel help support NCAA student-athletes.
+Please direct your fans to ncaa.com/travel to search and book online hotel reservations.